TamKengHong/SICP-exercises/README.md

 Started on Chapter 4.

+*** Going on an indefinite hiatus after I read up about Metacircular Evaluator.

 # To-do
 Make a sicp lecture guide to show which parts of the lecture correspond to which parts of the book.